mumuki/mumuki-puzzle-runner/README.md

 ### muzzleCanvas.fitImagesVertically : <code>boolean</code>
-If the images should be adjusted vertically instead of horizontally to puzzle dimensions. `false` by default
+If the images should be adjusted vertically instead of horizontally to puzzle dimensions.

+Set null for automatic fit.

 **Kind**: instance property of [<code>MuzzleCanvas</code>](#MuzzleCanvas)
 <a name="MuzzleCanvas+previousSolutionContent"></a>